joseph-wardle/cenote/README.md

 ![Four crops of the same render at 1, 8, 64, and 512 samples per pixel, the noise resolving away left to right](docs/convergence.png)

-*The thesis in one strip: 1, 8, 64, and 512 spp are the same estimator —
+*1, 8, 64, and 512 spp*
-noise is the only difference between preview and final.*

 ## Next to pbrt-v4

 The importer's real test is a side-by-side.
-Below are the three regression-corpus scenes (Benedikt Bitterli's, CC0) imported and rendered by cenote, beside [pbrt-v4](https://github.com/mmp/pbrt-v4) rendering the same source files — two GPU renderers, one scene description, judged two ways.
-Both images take the same sRGB display transform, so what parts them is the renderers, not the tonemap.
+Below are the three regression-corpus scenes (Benedikt Bitterli's, CC0) imported and rendered by cenote, beside [pbrt-v4](https://github.com/mmp/pbrt-v4) rendering the same source files.
+Both images take the same sRGB display transform.

 ![Cornell box, Veach MIS plates, and a glass teapot, each rendered by cenote and by pbrt-v4 at 64 samples per pixel](docs/pbrt-equal-samples.png)

-*Equal work — 64 samples per pixel.
-The images agree on everything that carries the scene: layout, materials, the light.
-Where they part is honest and expected.
+*64 samples per pixel.
 Cenote's `OpenPBR` conductor is not pbrt's spectral one, so the Veach plates catch the light a little differently.
-And cenote has no volumetric medium yet, so the teapot's tea — an absorbing medium under pbrt — pours as clear glass. pbrt reconstructs with a triangle filter where cenote uses a box, so at matched samples its per-pixel noise sits slightly lower.*
+And cenote has no volumetric medium yet, so the teapot's tea looks like plain glass. pbrt reconstructs with a triangle filter where cenote uses a box, so at matched samples its per-pixel noise sits slightly lower.*

 ![The same three scenes, each given about a quarter second of rendering: cenote resolves cleaner where pbrt-v4 still carries visible noise](docs/pbrt-equal-time.png)

-*Equal time — about a quarter second of rendering each, both on one RTX 4070 Ti SUPER, with the ~0.5 s of one-time startup (Vulkan or OptiX init and the acceleration-structure build) set aside so the budget is the estimator, not the launch.
+*Equal time — about a quarter second of rendering each, both on one RTX 4070 Ti SUPER.
 In that quarter second cenote draws three to four times the samples — 46, 96, and 31 spp against pbrt's 12, 33, and 11 — and its grain is plainly the finer.
 The gap is throughput, not hardware: same GPU, same scene, same seconds.*